-- 1. have cumulative ASU GPA of 2.50 or higher; - 2. have a GPA of 2.50 or higher in professional teacher preparation course work; - 3. complete all required professional teacher preparation course work; - 4. remove all academic deficiencies, such as grades of "D" (1.00), "E" (0.00), or "I" before placement; - 5. demonstrate appropriate professional conduct; and - 6. complete the application procedure and secure approval to student teach from the Offices of Field Experiences and Academic Advising prior to the deadline date.
+- 1. have cumulative ASU GPA of 2.50 or higher; - 2. have a GPA of 2.50 or higher in professional teacher preparation course work; - 3. complete all required professional teacher preparation course work; - 4. successfully complete the CTEL Writing Assessment or, for Special Education majors only successfully complete writing requirements established in a Professional Improvement Plan; - 5. remove all academic deficiencies, such as grades of "D" (1.00), "E" (0.00), or "I" before placement; - 6. demonstrate appropriate professional conduct; and - 7. complete the application procedure and secure approval to student teach from the Offices of Field Experiences and Academic Advising prior to the deadline date.

 Student teachers must adhere to the calendar, regulations, and philosophy of the schools in which they are placed.
 Beginning and ending dates for student teaching are determined by the Office of Field Experiences in cooperation with the placement schools.
 Because student teaching is on a full-day schedule, 8:00 a.m. to 4:00 p.m.
-Monday through Friday for 15 consecutive weeks, student teachers are strongly encouraged to avoid extra activities and course work that would interfere with the heavy demands placed upon them while student teaching.
+Monday through Friday for 15 consecutive weeks, student teachers are strongly encouraged to avoid extra activities and coursework that would interfere with the heavy demands placed upon them while student teaching.